PSCurlin/pscurlin.github.io/content/unpub.md

 {{< /pubentry >}}

 - {{< pubentry
-    title="Troubleshooting Lunar Rover Failures: A Virtual Reality Digital Twin and Environment" authors="**P. Curlin**, M. Muniz, A. Muniz, J. Burns" venue="International Workshop on Virtual, Augmented, and Mixed-Reality for Human-Robot Interactions for HRI (VAM-HRI)" location="Online"
+    title="Virtual Reality Digital Twin and Environment for Troubleshooting Lunar-based Infrastructure Assembly Failures" authors="**P. Curlin**, M. Muniz, A. Muniz, J. Burns" venue="International Workshop on Virtual, Augmented, and Mixed-Reality for Human-Robot Interactions for HRI (VAM-HRI) in conjunction with the IEEE/ACM International Conference on Human-Robot Interaction (HRI)" location="Online"
     date="Mar.
 2022"
 >}}